Pierre Boulanger, Ph.D., P. Eng

 The past twenty years of clinical applications of multimodal medical imaging (CT, MRI, US, PET/CT/MR, etc.) have revolutionised how medicine is practised today by improving disease diagnostics and treatment.
 In the last decade, Deep Neural Networks (DNN) usage in this field has opened new doors to process those images, allowing automatic segmentation, multimodal sensor fusion and registration, and computer-aided diagnosis.
 This course will review the various DNN architectures found in the literature and explore their practical clinical applications.
 Coursework includes homework, programming assignments, reading, and discussion of research papers, presentations, and a final project.

-I no longer take new graduate students!
+(As I have retired, I no longer take new graduate students.)

 Ph.D.
 Students